-- IF NOT a single 'keyword' value, REJECT/RETURN 'client-error-badrequest'. - IF the value length is greater than 255 octets, REJECT/RETURN 'client-error-request-value-too-long'. - IF NOT in the Printer object's "compression-supported" attribute, copy the attribute and the unsupported value to the Unsupported Attributes response group and REJECT/RETURN 'client-error-attributes-or-values-not-supported'.
+IF NOT a single 'keyword' value, REJECT/RETURN 'client-error-bad-request'.

+IF the value length is greater than 255 octets, REJECT/RETURN 'client-error-request-value-too-long'.

+IF NOT in the Printer object's "compression-supported" attribute, REJECT/RETURN 'client-error-compression-not-supported'.

+Note to IPP/1.0 implementers: Support for the "compression" attribute was optional in IPP/1.0 and was changed to REQUIRED in IPP/1.1.
+However, an IPP/1.0 object SHOULD at least check for the "compression" attribute being present and reject the create request, if they don't support "compression".
+Not checking is a bug, since the data will be unintelligible.